procrastilate/quartz/content/index.md

 draft: false
 tags: []
 ---
  Welcome to the rock garden!
-A

 ## What is the rock garden?